A Code for Birdwatchers and Photographers

 The Ayres Gravel Pits are designated an ASP and special restrictions apply.
 Access is restricted under the ASP Order and is subject to permission from the landowner.

-Were designed under the Wild Birds Protection Act 1932.
-All wild birds in these areas are protected under their Orders and all this includes protection from wilful disturbance of the nest or eggs.
+Bird Sanctuaries were designated under the Wild Birds Protection Act 1932.
+All wild birds in these areas are protected under their Orders and this includes protection from wilful disturbance of the nest or eggs.
 Five sites are designated including Derbyhaven/Langness/Fort Island and Tynwald Park/Arboretum.
 The remaining three sites are in private ownership.

 Your bird records are useful for the long term conservation of species and habitats.
 Please submit your sightings to Manx Birdlife.